BBai-Tips/bbai/API.md

     ```

 ### Conversation Management

+#### List Conversations
-- **POST** `/conversation`
+- **GET** `/conversation`
-  - Start a new conversation.
+  - Retrieve a list of conversations with pagination and filtering options.
-  - Request Body:
+  - Query Parameters:
-    ```json
-    {
-      "prompt": "string",
-      "provider": "string" (optional),
-      "model": "string" (optional),
-      "startDir": "string"
-    }
-    ```
+    - `page` (integer, default: 1): Page number for pagination
+    - `pageSize` (integer, default: 10): Number of items per page
+    - `startDate` (string, format: date): Filter conversations starting from this date
+    - `endDate` (string, format: date): Filter conversations up to this date
+    - `llmProviderName` (string): Filter conversations by LLM provider name
+    - `startDir` (string, required): The starting directory for the project
-  - Response: LLM-generated response
+  - Response: List of conversations with pagination details

+#### Get Conversation
 - **GET** `/conversation/:id`
-  - Get details of a specific conversation.
+  - Retrieve details of a specific conversation.
+  - Query Parameters:
+    - `startDir` (string, required): The starting directory for the project
-  - Response: Conversation details (to be implemented)
+  - Response: Conversation details including messages, LLM provider, and token usage

+#### Continue Conversation
 - **POST** `/conversation/:id`
   - Continue an existing conversation.
   - Request Body:
     ```json
     {
-      "prompt": "string",
+      "statement": "string",
       "startDir": "string"
     }
     ```
-  - Response: LLM-generated response
+  - Response: LLM-generated response with conversation details

+#### Delete Conversation
 - **DELETE** `/conversation/:id`
-  - Delete a conversation.
+  - Delete a specific conversation.
+  - Query Parameters:
+    - `startDir` (string, required): The starting directory for the project
   - Response: Deletion confirmation message

+#### Clear Conversation
 - **POST** `/conversation/:id/clear`
-  - Clear the history of a conversation.
+  - Clear the history of a specific conversation.
+  - Query Parameters:
+    - `startDir` (string, required): The starting directory for the project
   - Response: Confirmation message

+### WebSocket Connection
+- **GET** `/ws/conversation/:id`
+  - Establish a WebSocket connection for real-time conversation updates.
+  - The client can send messages with the following format:
+    ```json
+    {
+      "task": "greeting" | "converse" | "cancel",
+      "statement": "string",
+      "startDir": "string"
+    }
+    ```
+  - The server will emit events for conversation updates, including:
+    - `conversationReady`
+    - `conversationEntry`
-- **POST** `/conversation/:id/undo`
+    - `conversationAnswer`
-  - Undo the last change in a conversation.
-  - Response: Confirmation message
+    - `conversationError`

-### File Management
-- **POST** `/conversation/:id/file`
+    - `conversationCancelled`

+## Note on Unimplemented Features

+The following features are mentioned in the codebase but are not fully implemented or exposed through the API:

-  - Add a file to the conversation.
+- Adding files to a conversation
-  - Request Body: FormData with 'file' field
-  - Response: File addition confirmation

-- **DELETE** `/conversation/:id/file/:fileId`
-  - Remove a file from the conversation.
+- Removing files from a conversation
-  - Response: File removal confirmation

-- **GET** `/conversation/:id/files`
-  - List files in the conversation.
+- Listing files in a conversation
-  - Response: Array of file names

-Note: Some endpoints like Token Usage, CLI Command, External Content, Logs, and Persistence are not currently implemented in the provided code and have been removed from this documentation.
+- Retrieving token usage
+- Running CLI commands
+- Loading external content
+- Retrieving conversation logs
+- Undoing the last change in a conversation

+These features may be implemented in future versions of the API.

+## Error Handling

+All endpoints may return appropriate HTTP status codes for various error conditions.
+Common error responses include:

+- 400 Bad Request: For invalid input or missing required parameters
+- 404 Not Found: When a requested resource (e.g., conversation) is not found
+- 500 Internal Server Error: For unexpected server-side errors

-Detailed request/response schemas and examples for each endpoint will be added in future updates.
+Detailed error messages will be provided in the response body when applicable.

+## Authentication

+The current implementation does not include authentication.
+It is designed for local use only.
+Ensure proper security measures are in place when deploying this API in a production environment.

+## Versioning

+This documentation is for API version 1 (`v1`).
+Future versions may introduce changes to the endpoint structure or functionality.